 But is the…

 Swedish Vallhund the “right” dog breed for you?
-That’s the “million dollar” question and one that we hope to help you answer after reading this article.
-Because the last thing that we here at IndulgeYourPet would want to see happen is for you to end up adopting a Swedish Vallhund puppy only to determine later on that this awesome little dog isn’t right for you.
+That’s the “million dollar” question we hope to help you answer after reading this article.
+Because the last thing that we here at IndulgeYourPet would want to see happen is for you to adopt a Swedish Vallhund puppy only to determine later that this incredible little dog isn’t right for you.

 So, without further ado, let’s dive right in!